7 Detention Orders in Singapore: When Will They be Ordered?

 How does a WDO work?

-For youth offenders, in lieu of a detention order, the court may order a Weekend Detention Order (WDO).
+In lieu of a detention order, the court may also order a Weekend Detention Order (WDO) for youth offenders.

 This means that the youth offender is to be detained at a place of detention for a number of weekends, with a maximum of 26 weekends.
 For the rest of the time, the youth will still be able to continue attending school or work as per normal.